maxzinkus/dnd-adventures/WizardTower-RoadToPhlan.md

     see?
 A mini-balor!
 That belches!
 Such fun!"
     The door behind you all swings open and you're thrown out of the room.
 The door then slams shut in front of you all.
-X - The room has floor-to ceiling bookshelves with books and scrolls.
+X - The room has floor-to-ceiling bookshelves with books and scrolls.
 Searching the room doesn't
     reveal any of the ancient books Melvin wants to find, but it does anger one of the books, which jumps from the shelf and begins chomping and racing towards the party!
     HP 12 Weakness to fire